 Under The Harmful Digital Communications Act (the Act), Netsafe has been chosen to offer a free service for people in New Zealand to help with online bullying, harassment and abuse.

 Can I contact Netsafe on behalf of someone else?

 You can contact Netsafe for advice about a situation affecting another person, but Netsafe can’t take action unless the person targeted in the incident agrees to it.
+We can still provide information if you contact us on behalf of someone else.
 If you are the parent, guardian or caregiver of a young person you are able to contact Netsafe on behalf of them.
 Teachers and school leaders can contact Netsafe on behalf of a student.